jsh/git-paleontology/README.md

 PATH+=:$PWD/bin
 ```

-Currently, all the code in `bin/` runs on Ubuntu 14.04, and most of it runs on Mac OS/X (El Capitan).
+Currently, all the code in `bin/` runs on Ubuntu 14.04, and much of it runs on Mac OS/X (El Capitan).
-On Ubuntu, `bin/setup-environment` will ensure needed packages are installed.
+On Ubuntu, `bin/setup-environment` will install all packages that the examples need.